-The recruitment policy, induction and training processes incorporate personal behaviours with ethical values.
+The recruitment policy, induction and training processes incorporate personal behaviours with core values.

-Attainment of the Public Health Wales Corporate Health Gold and Platinum awards, an award scheme run by Healthy Working Wales, on behalf of Public Health Wales.
+Reaccreditation of our Public Health Wales Corporate Health Gold and Platinum awards, an award scheme run by Healthy Working Wales, on behalf of Public Health Wales.
 These awards allow employers to demonstrate policies and actions designed to promote happier and healthier workforces.

-An Equality, Diversity and Inclusion (EDI) Steering Committee was established in 2022 and a five-year Equality, Diversity and Inclusion Strategy has been developed and published.
+An Equality, Diversity and Inclusion (EDI) Steering Committee was established in 2022 and a five-year Equality, Diversity and Inclusion Strategy 2024-2029 has been developed and published.